cortez24rus/3X-UI-auto-deployment/README.md

    - Set the Minimum TLS Version to TLS 1.3.
    - Enable TLS 1.3 (true) under Edge Certificates.

-> [!NOTE]
-> The script is configured according to routing rules for users in Russia.

 ### Includes:

 1. 3X-UI Xray server configuration: